libishm1/libishm1/README.md

 # Libish Murugesan

-Researcher and lecturer in robotics for architecture.
+Researcher in robotics for architecture.
 Based in Riyadh.
 Master's in Robotics and Advanced Construction.

 I work at the intersection of computational design, robotic fabrication, and graph-based spatial reasoning.
 My primary hardware stack is a **UR10e** with an **RG6 gripper**.
 My primary software stack is **ROS2 + Grasshopper**, connected via WebSocket middleware.